White v. Regester: MALDEF Case Helped Kill Off Mega-Voter Districts that Suppressed the Mexican American Vote

 One federal district court in Austin described the proceedings as a win for democracy: “Our second Sisyphean effort to break through the political thicket of Texas legislative redistricting ended with the hope that we had come to a clearing, in order to observe the rays of a true democratic society,” the court wrote.
 “Our hopes have been largely realized.”

-And MALDEF’s then-general counsel, Mario Obledo, declared that at last Mexican Americans “will elect people from the barrio to speak for (them) in the councils of government.”
+And MALDEF’s then-president and general counsel, Mario Obledo, declared that at last Mexican Americans “will elect people from the barrio to speak for (them) in the councils of government.”

 White v.
 Regester’s legacy would be felt for decades, including serving as a reference point for the expansion of the federal Voting Rights Act Amendment of 1982.